Integrated Coffee Development Project Scheme (ICDP)

 Objectives of the Scheme

-The ICDP scheme, which is implemented with the financial allocation of Rs.950 Crores aims at achieving the following objectives:
+The ICDP scheme, which is implemented with a financial allocation of Rs.950 Crores, aims at achieving the following objectives:

 - To cultivate improved varieties of coffee.

-- To educate the coffee growers through research and development and incorporate them with advanced technologies
+- Educate the coffee growers through research and development and incorporate them with advanced technologies.

 - To extend development support to the coffee growers